jsenv/core/docs/testing/readme.md

 Each test file will be executed in his own browser or Node.js process.
 No more side effect between tests: A test file may create an infinite loop, write a global variable, the other tests won't be affected.

 jsenv provides the following test execution environments, called _runtime_.
+You can use one, some or all of them depending what you want to achieve.

 ```js
 import {